AruniMishra/aws/awsTutorial/AWS.md

 ---

-Data at rest == KMS, audit== KMS

-    A ) Server-Side Encryption

-    SSE-S3 (AWS-Managed Keys) => When the requirement is to keep the encryption work simple and minimise the maintenance overhead then use SSE-S3.

-    SSE-KMS (AWS KMS Keys) => When the requirement is to maintain a security audit trail then use SSE-KMS Keys.

-    SSE-C (Customer-Provided Keys) => When end-to-end encryption is not required and the client wants full control of his/her security keys, then use SSE-C.

-    B) Client-Side Encryption

-    AWS KMS-managed, customer master key => When the requirement is to maintain end-to-end encryption plus a security audit trail, then use AWS KMS Keys.

-    Client Managed Master Key => When the requirement is to maintain end-to-end encryption but the client wants full control of his/her security keys, then use Client Managed Master Key.

----

 To return the number of write capacity units consumed by any of these operations, set the ReturnConsumedCapacity parameter to one of the following:

 TOTAL — returns the total number of write capacity units consumed.